wilsonmar/OracleATS/Install_12.5.2.md

 	* stage
 	* wls - weblogic server

-4. Click on the **setup.bat** file to invoke the installer.
-5. In Windows Explorer, right-click on **setup.bat** to Run as Administrator.
+7. In Windows Explorer, right-click on **setup.bat** to Run as Administrator.
+8.
-6. Click Install.
+9. Click Install.
-7. Confirm default folder **C:\OracleATS**.
+10. Confirm default folder **C:\OracleATS**.
-8. Errors
-9. Right-click on the folder.
-It's 1.77 GB.
+11. Right-click on the folder.

 ## <a name="Uninstall"> Uninstall Steps</a>